Starting an ESL Lesson is another article by Hall Houston on EIT.

 In previous EIT articles, I’ve given some suggestions for teaching the first class.
 Now, I’m going to present some information about starting off a lesson (or what to do during the first few minutes of class).

-What should a teacher be doing at the start of a lesson?
+What should a teacher think about before starting an ESL lesson ?
 Here are some ideas:

 - getting a sense of what kind of mood students are in